-Everyone loves orchids and I’m no exception.
-I have twenty different varieties, which means at least one is in bloom at any given time.
+Everyone loves orchids and we are no exception.
 The most common variety is Phalaenopsis, the moth orchid.
 That’s the variety we’ll be focusing on here.
 While their long-lasting flowers are sure to brighten any house, keeping them alive can be a challenge.

 In order to grow happy orchids, you have to mimic their natural habitat.
 Phalaenopsis orchids are tropical epiphytes, which means they grow on the bark of trees high in the canopy where sunlight is available.
 Because of this, they have air roots.
 These roots have a special layer of cells, called the velamen, that looks gray when it’s dry and becomes transparent when it’s wet, showing the darker tissues hidden underneath as seen in the pictures below: